ashtilawat/ashtilawat23/README.md

 ### Hi, I'm Ash! 👋

-I am a Release Manager on the Labs team at Lambda School.
+I am a Technical Release Manager on the Labs team at BloomTech, formerly known as Lambda School.
 We build apps for nonprofits, and some of them are even currently being used by thousands today.
+I manage the creation, development, and testing of these applications.